jtornero/pivotmytable/README.md

 =========
 2014/03/18
 -    Added support for table output.
 -    Added provisional normalization of parameters to avoid problems with spaces.
+2015/05/31 This changes thanks to @JohnDeGitt
+-    Use pg_attribute (Postgresql catalog table) instead of information_schema to get metadata on Postgresql relations.
+It is faster and contains details about all relations: tables, views and materialized views.
+-    Use current_schema() as a relation name prefix to make sure that it refers current schema (the same names can exist in different schemas).

 Installation and usage
 ======================